Graduate Funding Information

 The SGS provides information about scholarships and awards beyond those listed below and information about applying for other forms of financial assistance.
 Students are encouraged to visit SGS’s Financial Support webpage.
 The Department offers workshops on grant-writing in September of each year, and the University also offers a range of very helpful grant-writing workshops.

-The funding package may be made up from a variety of sources including external awards such as SSHRC and OGS scholarships, research assistantships, teaching assistantships and UTF funding (University of Toronto Fellowships).
 Students’ funding packages look different depending on their scholarship status.
 When a student is awarded a major scholarship, that amount is included in the funding package.
 Students with a major scholarship typically receive funds from the scholarship plus their TAship.
-Any difference between their scholarship and TA income and the minimum funding package will be awarded in UTF funds.
-The minimum funding package of a student without a major scholarship typically combines TA income with UTF funds.
+Any difference between their scholarship and TA income and the base funding package will be awarded in UTF funds.
+The base funding package of a student without a major scholarship typically combines TA income with UTF funds.

 What you need to know about your funding package

-Each summer you will receive, by email, a letter outlining the details of your funding package for the following academic year.
+Each summer you will receive, by email, a letter outlining the details of your base funding package for the following academic year.
 Please review that letter carefully and don’t hesitate to contact the EAS Graduate Administrator if you have any questions.
-Please note that you must pay tuition from your funding package.
 At the beginning of each academic year, you should defer your tuition fees on SWS (more below).
 General information about funding packages follows.

 • Your funding package can be comprised wholly, or in part, of a scholarship awarded by external agencies (eg. SSHRC, Vanier, Trillium, OGS) or by the University of Toronto (eg. Connaught, Vivienne Poy, Jackman), or of any other external scholarship in excess of $10,000.